Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-schema.md

 sidebar_label: Creating Custom Schema
 ---

-Every OA document follows a particular structure according to what the content of the file supposed to contain that makes it valid.
-To ensure that the document adheres to a specific structure, a customized schema could be created that caters to the document which could be used as a validation upon the [wrapping](/docs/developer-section/libraries/remote-files/open-attestation-cli#wrapping-documents) process.
+According to its file content, every OA document follows a particular structure that makes it valid.
+To ensure the document adheres to the structure, you can create a custom schema to use the document as a validation upon the wrapping process.

-In this guide, we will look at how to create a custom schema.
+This guide will show you how to create a custom schema.

-## Document (Invoice)
+## Document (invoice)

+The document below is an example in subsequent sections for creating an OA document.

 ![Invoice](/docs/docs-section/roadmap/invoice-sample.png)

-The document shown above would be used as an example for subsequent sections when creating an OA document.

-## JSON Schema
+## JSON schema

+A custom schema for the [Invoice](#document-invoice) document is in the code example below.

 ```json
 {